melcloud/melcloud/Resume.md

 ----------

 ## Summary ##
-A result-driven, customer-focused analytical and collaborative C# application developer who has experience in variety of complex business applications in educational industry.
-Strong in business domain driven application design and integration problem solving skills.
-Possessed specialised knowledge in C#, ASP.NET and Oracle PL/SQL database analysis and design.
-Also skills in high level application design with onion architecture, user stories, continuous integration and continuous delivery.
+A result-driven, customer-focused, analytical and collaborative C# application developer who has experience in designing and developing a variety of complex business applications in educational industry.
+Possesses specialised knowledge in C#, ASP.NET and Oracle PL/SQL database schema analysis and design and strong in business driven application design and integration problem solving skills.
+Also skills in high level application design with onion architecture, test driven development, continuous integration and continuous delivery.

-Currently interested in a challenging technical track career with an agile development environment which reflects a deep understanding of business domain.
+Currently interested in working at a challenging and agile environment which reflects a deep understanding of business domain.

 #### Key Skills ####
 - Extensive experience in object orientated systems architecture and modelling concepts with a sound knowledge of agile development.
-- Fluent with HTML, CSS JavaScript, csharp, asp.net and PL\SQL, and their related tools and processes.
+- Fluent with HTML, CSS JavaScript, C#, asp.net and PL\SQL, and their related tools and processes.
 - Exceptional analytical aptitude to domain driven design and inherent attention to detail.
 - Ability to learn on the job, continually learning new approaches in developing and implementing enterprise solutions.
 - Excellent self-management and organisation skills to enable productive team-working.